 An ERISA fidelity bond helps protect plan funds from losses due to employee fraud or dishonesty.
 It doesn’t protect businesses from mistakes made in the plan’s administration.

 The terms fiduciary liability and employee benefits liability are often confused.
 But they are different types of insurance.

-If the fiduciary breaches their fiduciary duty imposed by ERISA or other laws, fiduciary liability coverage kicks in.
+If a fiduciary doesn't follow the law correctly, fiduciary liability coverage kicks in.
 It covers wrongful acts such as:

 - Improper investment